issalab/kell-et-al-marmoset-benchmarking/README.md

 # kell-et-al-marmoset-benchmarking
-This repository describes data and images used to benchmark marmosets, human, macaque, and rats.
-It corresponds to the preprint:
+This repository contains and describes data from benchmarking/comparing the high-level visual abilities of marmosets, humans, rhesus macaques, and rats.
+It also includes images used as stimuli for the comparisons, as well as images for animal training.
+It accompanies the preprint:

 <p align="center"> <b>Conserved core visual object recognition across simian primates: <br> Marmoset image-by-image behavior mirrors that of humans and macaques</b></p>

-<p align="center">by</p>

 <p align="center"> <a href="http://www.alexkell.org">Alexander J.E.
 Kell</a>, Sophie L. Bokor, You-Nah Jeon, Tahereh Toosi, <a href="https://zuckermaninstitute.columbia.edu/elias-b-issa-phd">Elias B. Issa</a></p>

-The data and images for the experiments (including the images used to train the animals) can be downloaded <a href="https://drive.google.com/drive/folders/1ROffAeMLelTZZGcjU37fwAtX_ZOleeSl?usp=sharing">here</a>.
+The data and images can be downloaded <a href="https://drive.google.com/drive/folders/1ROffAeMLelTZZGcjU37fwAtX_ZOleeSl?usp=sharing">here</a>.

 The structure of the data and image directories is briefly described with some code snippets.
-For further questions, please email: first.last@columbia.edu (where first and last are, respectively, "alex" and "kell").
+For further questions, please email: first.last@columbia.edu (where first and last are "alex" and "kell").

 <br/>